ubinexus/sonic-utilities/doc/Command-Reference.md

 - Usage:
   ```
-  config config asic-sdk-health-event suppress <severity> <category-list>|<none>|<all>
+  config config asic-sdk-health-event suppress <severity> [--category-list <category-list>|<none>|<all>] [--max-events <max-events>]
   ```

   - Parameters:
     - severity: Specify the severity whose ASIC/SDK health events to be suppressed.
 It can be one of `fatal`, `warning`, and `notice`.
     - category-list: Specify the categories from which the ASIC/SDK health events to be suppressed.
 It is a list whose element is one of `software`, `firmware`, `cpu_hw`, `asic_hw` separated by a comma.
       If the category-list is `none`, none category is suppressed and all the categories will be notified for `severity`.
+In this case, it will not be stored in the CONFIG_DB.
       If the category-list is `all`, all the categories are suppressed and none category will be notified for `severity`.
+    - max-events: Specify the maximum number of events of the severity to be stored in the STATE_DB.
+      There is no limitation if the max-events is 0.
+In this case, it will not be stored in the CONFIG_DB.

 - Examples:
   ```
-  admin@sonic:~$ sudo config asic-sdk-health-event suppress fatal cpu_hw,software
+  admin@sonic:~$ sudo config asic-sdk-health-event suppress fatal --category-list cpu_hw,software --max-events 10240
   ```

   This command will suppress ASIC/SDK health events whose severity is fatal and cagetory is cpu_hw or software.
+Maximum number of such events in the STATE_DB is 10240.

 ### ASIC SDK health event show commands